 To reset purchases for a product in the Alexa developer console

 - Edit a custom skill in the developer console.

 - On the Build page, select a locale that supports in-skill purchasing.

-- Find the product in the Linked to this skill list, and then click the Reset test purchases link.
+- For Linked to this skill list, find the product that you want to reset, and then click the Reset test purchases link.

 To reset purchases for a product with the Alexa Skills Kit (ASK) Command Line Interface (CLI), use the